GentleZhu/HEER/preprocessing/Readme.md

 	dataset-name.config

 It contains following informaton:
-The first line is a list of edges, each edge is also a list of left node index and right node index.
-They are in string type.
-For example:

-The second line is a list of node indexes starting from 0.
-They are in string type.
-For example:
+The first line is a list of edge type, each edge type is represented as a list of left node index and right node index; The second line is a list of node indexes starting from 0.
+They are in string type;
 The third line is a list of edge indexes starting from 0.
-They are in string type.
-For example:
+They are in string type;
 The fourth line is a list of each edge's directed contion.
+For this sample config file DBLP.config:

 #### Execute and example
 And we are using python3.<br/>